pahrohfit/sanic-beskar/README.rst

 access.

-The goal of this project is to offer simplistic protection, without forcing nonsense, excessivly complicatated implimentation, or mandated/opinionated ORM usage.
-Providing this usability for small scaled Sanic applications, while allowing the flexibility and scalability for enterprise grade solutions, seperates this from your other options.
+The goal of this project is to offer simplistic protection, without forcing nonsense, excessivly complicatated implementation, or mandated/opinionated ORM usage.
+Providing this usability for small scaled Sanic applications, while allowing the flexibility and scalability for enterprise grade solutions, separates this from your other options.

 The *sanic-beskar* package can be used to: